Navigating Hayes Valley Condos, HOAs, And Urban Living

 Townhome-Style Units

 Less common.
 Often come with more individual responsibility for exterior elements.
-Review CC&Rs carefully to understand maintenance obligations.
+Review CC&Rs carefully to understand maintenance obligations and where responsibility shifts from the HOA to the owner.

 See an example of a Hayes Valley condo and how it compares